davidglo/boot-camps/Python/1_lists_and_dictionaries.md

 ### Excercise 1c

-Using PyCharm's powerful debugging features, see if you can extend your code to draw more than one triangle, each with a different color and with its own center.
-So you'll need to modify \__init()__ and update() to include a new data structure self.center2
+See if you can extend your code to draw more than one triangle, each with a different color and with its own center.
+So you'll need to modify \__init()__ and update() to include a new data structure self.center2, and then you'll probably need to copy & paste some code in on_draw()

 If you are hopelessly struck, then there is an example script available in [drawTwoTriangles.py](https://github.com/davidglo/boot-camps/blob/2017-TMCS-software/drawTwoTriangles.py)